petermr/xmlopensci/XMLSSProject.md

 ### Ambarish Kumar (New Delhi)
 Ambarish helped create a tutorial/workshop in 2019-02 and is continuing to support the creation on dictionaries and implementation.

+### Tiago Lubiana (Univ Sao Paulo)
+Tiago coordinated the eLife Sprint and added many terms to Wikidata

 ### Simon Worthington (TiB, Hannover)
 Simon runs Open Science in TiB (the German Technical Library) and has made climate a special feature.

+### eLife Sprint
+A group of 6 delegates at eLife Sprint , Cambridge, 2019-09-04 who prototyped the creation of dictionaries from text.

 ### XMLSummer School
 Thanks to all running the event, espcially Lauren Wood and John Chelsom.